Binary Flow Matching: Prediction-Loss Space Alignment for Robust Learning: Analysis

 \textit{Proof Sketch.} Alignment ensures the algebraic factor $(1-t)^{-2}$ is absent from the gradient $\mathbf{g}_t$.
 In continuous domains, this restores stability to the $x$-prediction paradigm popularized by JiT.
-In binary domains, alignment prevents the non-vanishing residual $R(t) \sim \Omega(1)$ from triggering the mismatch singularity, allowing for robust convergence under uniform sampling.
+In binary domains, this removes mismatch-induced singular amplification irrespective of whether training is in Regime A or Regime B, allowing robust convergence under uniform sampling.
 (See Appendix \ref{appendix:stability_proofs} for full proof).